Blown-up toric surfaces with non-polyhedral effective cone: Elliptic pairs: general theory

 As in \S~\ref{asrgasrg}, we work over an algebraically closed field $k$ of arbitrary characteristic.
 While Propositions~\ref{prop1} and \ref{prop2} address polyhedrality of $\barEff(X)$ for a general surface~$X$, in this section we study polyhedrality further for a rational surface in the presence of a curve $C$ with self-intersection $0$ under some additional assumptions.

-\begin{definition} An {\em elliptic pair} $(C,X)$ consists of a projective rational surface $X$ with log terminal singularities and an arithmetic genus one curve $C\subseteq X$ disjoint from the singular locus of $X$ and such that $C^2=0$.
+\begin{definition} An {\em elliptic pair} $(C,X)$ consists of a projective rational surface $X$ with log terminal singularities and an irreducible curve $C\subseteq X$, of arithmetic genus one, disjoint from the singular locus of $X$ and such that $C^2=0$.
 Let $C^\perp\subseteq\Cl(X)$ be the orthogonal complement to $C$.
 We~define the {\em restriction map}

 Since $K\cdot C=0$ by adjunction, we can also define the {\em reduced restriction map}

 We will often study a birational morphism $X\to Y$, which is an isomorphism in a neighborhood of $C$.
 We will then use notation $C_X$, $C_Y$, etc, to avoid confusion. \end{definition}